flesch/hush-hush/README.md

 ### Listing enabled features

-The collection of features that have been added are exposed through the `.list` property (which is an ES6 `Map`).
+The collection of features that have been added are exposed through the `.list` property.
 Once, you've tested each feature, you can report which ones are enabled:

 ```javascript
 let enabled = Object.keys(features.list).filter(feature => {
   return features.list[feature].enabled;
 });
 ```

-> :warning: Be careful using this functionality.
-New features added through `.add` are enabled by default, and only disabled when the criteria doesn't match the state after it's been tested.

 ## License